athornton/JupyterCon-2018-talk/talk.rst

 Use `Zero To JupyterHub`_ instead.

 Some day we will probably migrate our deployment to Helm.
 LSST EPO already has.

-Thing is, Helm
+* Not convinced Helm is the future.

+* We need something like Helm but with sequencing as well.
+Templates are the easy part.

 ----